-CDP mixtures are powdered, very cold, pack easily and can be customized to produce a wide range of blasting effects that can help reduce post-blast mineral processing costs.
-CDP has several important features and benefits that sets it apart from traditional explosives.
+CDP mixtures are powdered, very cold, they pack easily and can be customized to produce a wide range of blasting effects by varying the amount of metal in the mixture.

 Feature #1: CDP explosives are detonatable across a range of metal concentrations, and each exhibits a unique VOD and solids yield.
 This permits customers to prepare shots that deliver the perfect combination of energy, solids and gas necessary for a specific blasting objective.